General entry requirements

 - Business Statistics

-- Business Analytics, Digital Ventures or Management of Global Risks
+- Business Analytics or Digital Ventures or Management of Global Risks or a language

 - CORE: Global Environment of Business

 - CORE: Entrepreneurial Mindset

 - Year abroad

 - International Perspectives in Business and Management